eferreria/export-to-gcs/README.md

         blob.upload_from_filename(path)

 ```

+I did not add logic to download the encrypted file (and supplying the encryption key).
+A sample python code is provided in [GCP's Documentation](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys#download-decrypt)

 ## Alternative Options
 If you decide to use your own server, you will need to create url endpoints to call each of these functions.
 You will also need to ensure your allowlist settings allow traffic from Looker to pass through the firewall.